 House / Deep house

 Daytime, the chances are that I may be on my MotoMed/gymbike if I am at home needing music.
 I wear headphones when I am inside the gym on Saturdays.
 I listen to the same playlist in either situation.
 I fell in love with this style whilst at university.
 This music of a 4x4 beat instills the human body with energy.
 Current playlist uses music from Homero Espinosa, Lau.ra, CircoLoco Records, DFTD, and of course I’ve squeezed some Chemical Bros and Subliminal Records.
-N this ‘eclectic playlist’!
+NB. this is an ‘eclectic playlist’!

 Jazz/Blues